f110/heimdallr/README.rst

 * Reverse proxy with identity-aware
 * Can proxy the traffic not only HTTP but also SSH or something like
 * Beyond NAT on each side of the proxy
-* Manage a user by Browser
+* Manage an user by Browser
 * Managing an user authority by RBAC
 * Easy to deploy to Kubernetes